trothr/blog/Marilyn/2019/20191230-how-can-i-pray-for-you.md

 She was coming to Columbus, and WITH Granddaddy.
 Their intention was to come lay hands on Marilyn.
 Their inspiration was James 5:14.

 ## How can I pray for you?

+Chelle took the lead in spreading the word to pray for her mom.
+She used all channels available to her. (voice, text, email, social media)

 On Wednesday before the ICU, I had gone to the mens group at church.
 The short story is that the guys laid hands on me and prayed for Marilyn.
 Praise God!

-I asked several friends and family to pray for Marilyn.
+I asked a growing number of friends and family to pray for Marilyn.
 Paul Geisler responded, "Yes will pray" and "have been studying healing lately".
-Paul had written some thoughts which raised eyebrows, but all I saw was the Scripture he included.
+Paul wrote some thoughts which raised eyebrows, but all I saw was the Scripture he included.
 That's what we pursued, God's Word.

 James 5:14, "Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil